 In 1985, Michael's first solo album Hybrid, with contributions from both Eno and Lanois, was released on EG Records to great critical acclaim.
-That album remains among the ground-breaking works of the mid-80s:
+That album remains among the groundbreaking works of the mid-1980s.

 "In a lot of ways, what I do is more oriented around sound than music, and my work is probably simpler than initial impressions might suggest -- I pay a lot of attention to atmospherics."

-His second solo album Cobalt Blue (4AD Records,1992) also featured Eno among its larger cast of musicians; Live at the Aquarium (4AD,1993) appeared shortly afterwards, recorded at London Zoo, on the occasion of Cobalt Blue's press launch.
+His second solo album Cobalt Blue (1992) also featured Eno among its larger cast of musicians; Live at the Aquarium (1993) appeared shortly afterwards, recorded at London Zoo on the occasion of Cobalt Blue's press launch.

 Another form of collaboration for Brook is film music.
-In 1992, he composed and performed the acclaimed score for the Academy Award nominated documentary "The Fires of Kuwait."
-As his opportunities increased, Michael moved to Los Angeles, his current residence and the site of his new studio, La Lavanderia, in the hills above Hollywood.
+In 1992, he composed and performed the acclaimed score for the Academy Award-nominated documentary "The Fires of Kuwait."
+As his opportunities increased, Michael moved to Los Angeles, his current residence and the site of his studio, La Lavanderia, in the hills above Hollywood.

 "When you are working for film you basically have a patron, which is usually the director.
 They are an audience of one, and sometimes it is easier to please an audience of that size... sometimes..."

 As a musician, Michael's electronically-enhanced guitar may be heard on many films, including composer Hans Zimmer's scores for "Black Hawk Down," "Mission Impossible 2," and "The Pledge."